Prefer to talk?

 And what you can do to prevent it

-Businesses fail for all kinds of reasons from being in the wrong location for the business type, to not having a unique selling point (USP).
+Businesses fail for all kinds of reasons, from being in the wrong location for the business type to not having a unique selling point (USP).

 1. Starting a business for the wrong reason

-Most advice starts along the lines of "start a business doing something you love", but this can go badly.
-What if your business idea isn't profitable and you end up doing something that you don't like just to make enough money to keep going?
-Or what if you end up not liking your hobby once you realise that you have to be able to make money off it?
-What you have to consider when you are starting a business is that you have to like what you're doing but you also have to be able to make money off it.
+What if your business idea isn't profitable?
+Or what if you fall out of love with your hobby but now feel you must keep going to make ends meet?
+What you have to consider when you are starting a business is that you have to not only like what you're doing but you also have to be able to make money off it.

 2. Poor Management